 Paso Robles is known as an upcoming premier wine destination in California.
 It’s still a bit of a hidden gem and doesn’t see throes of tourists like Napa and Sonoma.
 But trust me, the scenery is just as beautiful and the wine is just as good.

 There are more than 200 Paso Robles wineries scattered throughout the hills of Paso Robles and 400 acres of vineyards.
 It is California’s fastest-growing wine region ranking only behind Napa, Sonoma, and Monterey counties.
 When visiting, I’d highly recommend making reservations in advance.
+And if you need to rent a car, I suggest using Discover Cars.

 Of the best wineries in Paso Robles, DAOU is certainly at the top of the list.
 It is by far the most beautiful winery I’ve (personally) ever been to.
 The chateau-like tasting room is perched on top of Daou hill overlooking vineyards and rolling hills for days.
 Even better, the outdoor area is sophisticated and chic with both Lebanese and French influence.